 - amend existing EU sectorial legislation on accessibility

 The EAA contains exceptions for older content and “micro-businesses” with fewer than ten employees.

 Is the EU Directive consistent with WCAG 2.1?

-Web Content Accessibility Guidelines (WCAG) and its newest version WCAG 2.1 provide a global set of website accessibility guidelines to make digital content accessible to people with disabilities.
+Web Content Accessibility Guidelines (WCAG) and its newest version WCAG 2.1 provide a global set of website accessibility guidelines to make digital content accessible to people with special educational needs.
 The EAA is based on WCAG’s four principles of accessibility of websites and mobile applications: